easyRESCUE – PRO

 First, the easyRESCUE-PRO works in the “closed loop”.
 This means that the emergency call is only sent to MMSI numbers, which were programmed into the device in advance.
 Up to 8 different MMSI numbers can be programmed into the internal memory of the easyRESCUE-PRO in the “closed loop”.
 Especially if you are part of a fleet, this can be very helpful.

-On board these up to 8 ships can now be confirmed within the next 10 minutes a confirmation of the emergency call.
+On board, these up to 8 ships, can now be confirmed the emergency call within the next 10 minutes.
 When such an acknowledgment is made, the easyRESCUE-PRO receives this acknowledgment and an audible signal is emitted.
 The rescue transmitter then switches off the DSC function by itself to keep this radio channel clear.
 However, AIS transmissions are still sent to all recipients within the broadcasting range.

-If no confirmation from one of the up to 8 ship MMSI is made within the 10-minute window, the easyRESCUE-PRO automatically changes to the “open loop” mode.
+If no confirmation from one of the (up to) 8 ship MMSI is made within the 10-minute window, the easyRESCUE-PRO automatically changes to the “open loop” mode.
 This means that a general “all ships call” is now sent via DSC.
-From that moment, other ships, outside the 8th group, can also receive the emergency call.
+From that moment, other ships, outside the group of the 8 pre-programmed ships, can also receive the emergency call.
 Professional vessels have the possibility to forward the emergency call with their radio equipment.
 Thus, the DSC “distress call” of an injured person can be extended over many hundred nautical miles to a rescue center on the coast.
 The confirmation goes back the same way and there is also an audio signal on the device.
 The easyRESCUE-PRO then switches off the DSC function to keep the radio channel clear.

 In accordance with all currently valid regulations, a DSC rescue transmitter may only be operated in Germany if it has a built-in DSC Class B receiver at the same time.
 This is necessary so that the DSC function can be switched off after the reception of the acknowledgment.
 Otherwise, In the “open loop” there would be a massive disturbance of the radio traffic within the GMDSS rescue chain.
 As a result, the rescue transmitter without a receiver continues to transmit, blocking in that way the channel.